OriginalPkmark/raspberry_pi_control_discordbot/README.md

 *  make sure you have the three librares installed (note: in the read me txt there is a way to run it in the background)

-*  update info with your own informations(token, channel id and user id)
+*  update info with your own informations(token, channel id, username and user id)

 *  run the main.py